-The shortage of vaccine supply observed in many countries could have been mitigated by expanding at-risk investment early in the pandemic in a portfolio of vaccines, each with enough capacity so that much of the world could be rapidly vaccinated even if just one or a few end up successful.
+The shortage of vaccine supply observed in many countries could have been mitigated by expanding at-risk investment early in the pandemic in a portfolio of vaccines, each with enough capacity so that much of the world could be rapidly vaccinated even if just one or a few ended up successful.
 Firms lack the private incentives to invest at that speed and scale, so public policy must fill in to incentivize it.
-Advanced purchase mechanisms combining push and pull funding allow the risk of investing in projects like vaccines with low probability of success to be transfered from firms to funders at the same time building in incentives for speed and quality.
+Advanced purchase mechanisms combining push and pull funding allow the risk of investing in projects like vaccines with low probability of success to be transferred from firms to funders, at the same time building in incentives for speed and quality.
 The optimal level of public funding might cause sticker shock, but is eclipsed by potential benefits-spending billions to save trillions.
 To be sure, there may be physical limits to how much capacity can be expanded in a short time frame; but virtually any way to expand capacity with more resources could be exploited.

 Policies to stretch scarce capacity also merit experimentation.
-The UK set an important precedent by quickly evaluating and approving the delay of the second vaccine dose to accelerate availablility of first doses to more people.
+The UK set an important precedent by quickly evaluating and approving the delay of the second vaccine dose to accelerate availability of first doses to more people.
 Lives were saved not just in the UK but in the countries that followed the UK's example.
-Other promising dose-stretching strategies such as fractional doses were left mostly unexplored.
-Accelerating vaccination using such strategies could have averted substantial disease burden particularly in LICs and LMICs, which continue to face tighter supply constraints.
+Other promising dosestretching strategies, such as fractional doses, were left mostly unexplored.
+Accelerating vaccination using such strategies could have averted substantial disease burden, particularly in low- and lower-middle-income countries which continue to face tighter supply constraints.